Where: Dubai, United Arab Emirates, Middle East

 From earrings, rings, necklaces, bracelets and pendants, just about every conceivable kind of gold jewellery is on offer.
-Designs can be traditional or modern, bold or conservative, chunky or delicate if you have it in mind then its definitely on display.
+Designs can be traditional or modern, bold or conservative, chunky or delicate if you have it in mind then it’s definitely on display.
 To entice you further, many different shades of gold are also available.
 Craftsmen can alter the composition of alloys in the gold to create pink, white, yellow or green hues in one piece.

 While purchasing gold don’t forget that there is always room to bargain so don’t accept the first price and be sure to shop around.
-Also prices vary depending on whether the piece was made by a machine or a craftsman.
+Also, prices vary depending on whether the piece was made by a machine or a craftsman.

 Just adjacent to the Gold Souk, the Spice Souk holds a myriad of Arabic fragrances and seasonings.
-The narrow lanes are filled with aromas from cloves, cardamom, cinnamon, incense, dried fruit and nuts, imported from all over the Middle East.
+The narrow lanes are filled with aromas of cloves, cardamom, cinnamon, incense, dried fruit and nuts, imported from all over the Middle East.
 Produce is sold straight out of large open sacks and friendly shopkeepers are never too busy to introduce their wares to visitors.
 It is a perfect place to bag a gift or two for home.

 Spice Girl: Megan savours the scents of the Spice Souk